otrevizo/CEIS110_Python_Jul2023/README.md

 I am also sharing one single Python file created on Spyder IDE to broaden the student's knowledge.
 Spyder is a powerful IDE that provides several features to code in Python.

-## Course Project: Weather use case
+## Course Project: The weather use case

 The course project adds new functionality to a Python program week over week.
 The project consists of a use case that; gathers weather data from NOAA, uses Pandas to build dataframes, uses a SQL database to store the data,